ItsMePaulo/tutoring/COS212/examprep/Exam2/README.md

 <img src="images/b*_tree.png" alt="b* tree">

-5.5) Insert the key 3 and, draw the final tree
+5.5.1) Insert the key 3 and, draw the final tree

+    *

+5.5.2) Insert the key 4 and, draw the final tree

     *